welbaz/p3/README.md

 #### Current Progress

-There are fourteen core .mat files that work on the probabilistic PV prediction algorithm.
+There are fourteen core .m files that work on the probabilistic PV prediction algorithm.
 They are given in the list below with their rewriting-in-Python work
 statuses: